UK Theatres Grants Scheme

 How to apply

-Round 14 of the UK Small Grants Scheme will close on Monday 2 September at noon.
+Round 15 of the UK Small Grants Scheme is open.
+Deadline for applications is Monday 3 February 2020 at noon.

 Contact firstname.lastname@example.org for more information and to discuss your project before applying.